 So in addition to raising awareness about the impact of animal agriculture and promoting plant-based diets, I have shifted my activism to also address our unsustainable human population growth.
 I think it’s pretty self-evident that both farmed animals and wild animals desperately need us to address both.

 Sofia Pineda Ochoa was born and raised in Guadalajara, Mexico.
 She attended medical school there and, as a student, her dream was to help people as a doctor.
-She devoted a full decade of her life for medical training in that pursuit.
+She devoted a full decade of her life to medical training in that pursuit.
 Over time, however, her perspective changed on what she believes is most urgent.
 She has come to understand that humans – herself included – are literally destroying the planet on which we live.
 She made the film ENDGAME 2050 because she wants people to wake up to the gravity of the situation before it’s too late.

 The views expressed in guest blog posts do not necessarily reflect the opinions and position of Population Matters.